 The basic function of the preamp is to amplify the otherwise weak signal from the electric guitar.
 The guitar’s strings and pickups, on their own, produce a weak signal that needs to be amplified in order for it to sound the way we’re all familiar with.

 In essence, this is the role of the pre-amplifier in a regular guitar amplifier.
 As the image at the start of the article shows you, the signal strength has to be increased and then colored by the pre-amplifier before it’s finally jacked up by the power amplifier at the end.

 Most people who are new to home recording are surprised at how the electric guitar sounds without any amplification.
 It sounds very dry and dull, and a lot of people don’t like it (although some do).

-A direct input signal, ie, the sound of a guitar connected to a Scarlett 2i2 (on Amazon) into a DAW without a guitar amplifier simulator like my favorite, the Blue Cat Audio Axiom, is an example of what the guitar sounds like without any sauce.
+A direct input signal, ie, the sound of a guitar connected to a Scarlett 2i2 (on my Product Page) into a DAW without a guitar amplifier simulator like my favourite, the Blue Cat Audio Axiom, is an example of what the guitar sounds like without any sauce.